AdamWu1979/tomato_docs/docs/Introduction.md

 ## T2star

 ### What is T2star?
 T2star (transversal relaxation time) is a native magnetic property of an organ or a material.
 Unlike T2, T2star is usually measured with **Gradient Echo** MRI sequences.
-This method is sensitive to the magnetic field inhomogeneities and the observed relaxation is faster that in case of T2.
+This method is sensitive to the magnetic field inhomogeneities and the observed relaxation is faster that of T2.
 A series of images with different echo times is acquired.
-The T2 recovery can be modelled with a following equation.
+The T2 recovery can be modelled with the following equation:

 <img src="https://latex.codecogs.com/gif.latex?M(t)&space;=&space;A&space;exp&space;(-&space;T_E(t)/&space;T^*_2)" title="M(t) = A exp (- T_E(t)/ T^*_2)" />